Dr Ellie Heath BSc MBChB DRH DFSRH DRCOG MRCGP

 Dr Matt Wilkes MSc MCEM FRCA FAWM FRGS

 Matt began Adventure Medic to combine a hospital career with remote medicine and the great outdoors.
 He has worked in various guises around the world, mostly in the high mountains, and has flown all over East Africa with AMREF Flying Doctors.
-Matt is mad for paragliding and is currently pursuing a PhD looking at altitude, cold and cognition in free fliers.
+With a particular love for air sports, Matt is currently pursuing a PhD looking at altitude, cold and cognition in free fliers.

 Dr Rowena Clark MBBS FRCA FICM